armandmcqueen/tf-tp-hvd-dlami/README.md

 You can use the provided cluster-health-check.sh shell script to determine cluster health.

 #### SSH_LOCATION, KEY_NAME Variables
 SSH_LOCATION variable used in deeplearning-cfn-stack.sh defines the allowed source CIDR for connecting to the cluster Master node using SSH.
 This CIDR is used to define Master node SSH [security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) incoming instance level network seucrity rules.
 You can modify the security group after the creation of the cluster, but at least one CIDR at cluster creation time is required.
+The default value of this variable allows access from any location, which is not recommended practice, so you are advised to change it to your specific CIDR.

 KEY_NAME variable in deeplearning-cfn-stack.sh defines the [EC2 Key Pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) name used to launch EC2 instances.